← Back to ResourcesAdopt vs Buy

 The “Exotic Colour” Warning

 Blue, lilac, chocolate, and merle English Bulldogs are marketed at premium prices as “rare” or “exotic.”
-They are NOT CKC-recognized colours and carry documented health risks, same as in French Bulldogs:
+They are NOT CKC-recognized colours.
+According to the Bulldog Club of America breed standard, accepted Bulldog colours are red, white, fawn, fallow, or any combination of these, and brindle.
+Exotic colours also carry documented health risks, same as in French Bulldogs:

 What this means in practice: ethical Calgary CKC breeders do NOT produce exotic-colour English Bulldogs.
 The marketing language signals a backyard breeder using colour as price justification while skipping health testing.
-A $7,000 “rare blue” English Bulldog is almost always a worse health bet than a $4,000 standard-colour CKC dog or a $500 rescue dog.
+A “rare blue” English Bulldog at a premium price is almost always a worse health bet than a standard-colour CKC dog or a rescue dog.
 The colour is a markup, not a feature.

 A Calgary rescue volunteer with a brindle pied English Bulldog at an adoption meet-and-greet, showing the rescue intake reality